Wisteria

 Wisteria is a genus of flowering plants in the legume family, Fabaceae (Leguminosae).
 The genus includes four species of woody twining vines that are native to China, Japan, Korea, Vietnam, southern Canada, the Eastern United States, and north of Iran.
-They were later introduced to France, Germany and various other countries in Europe.
+They were later introduced to England, France, Germany and various other countries in Europe.
 Some species are popular ornamental plants.
 The genus name is also used as the English name, and may then be spelt 'wistaria'.

 In some countries in Western and Central Europe, Wisteria is also known by a variant spelling of the genus in which species were formerly placed, Glycine.
 Examples include the French glycines, the German Glyzinie, and the Polish glicynia.

 Description

 Seeds and seedpods of Wisteria floribunda (Japanese wisteria).
 The seeds of all Wisteria species contain high levels of the wisterin toxin and are especially poisonous.

 Wisterias climb by twining their stems around any available support.
 W. floribunda (Japanese wisteria) twines clockwise when viewed from above, while W. sinensis (Chinese wisteria) twines counterclockwise.
 This is an aid in identifying the two most common species of wisteria.
 They can climb as high as 20 m above the ground and spread out 10 m laterally.
 The world's largest known wisteria is the Sierra Madre Wisteria in Sierra Madre, California, measuring more than 1 acre in size and weighing 250 tons.
 Planted in 1894, it is of the 'Chinese lavender' variety.

 The leaves are alternate, 15 to 35 cm long, pinnate, with 9 to 19 leaflets.

 The flowers have drooping racemes that vary in length from species to species.
 W. frutescens (American wisteria) has the shortest racemes, 5–7 cm.
 W. floribunda (Japanese wisteria) has the longest racemes, 90 cm in some varieties and 120 cm or 200 cm in some cultivars.
 The flowers come in a variety of colors, including white, lilac, purple, and pink, and some W. brachybotrys (Silky wisteria) and W. floribunda cultivars have particularly remarkable colors.
 The flowers are fragrant, and especially cultivars of W. brachybotrys, W. floribunda, and W. sinensis are noted for their sweet and musky scents.
 Flowering is in spring (just before or as the leaves open) in some Asian species, and in mid to late summer in the American species.

+The seeds are produced in pods similar to those of Laburnum.